unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 </mvux:FeedView>
 ```

-MVUx also generates code which serves the `FeedView` with helper methods and commands to enable easy refreshing of data,
+MVUX also generates code which serves the `FeedView` with helper methods and commands to enable easy refreshing of data,
 as well as propagating data-update messages back to the model.